“Can I ride home by myself?” he asked, eyes pleading to let him have this freedom.

 The ultimate goal of my parenting is not for my son to go to a great school, or to get a great job, or to be a great husband.

-The ultimate goal of my parenting is to point my sons toward a great God, so that their relationship with him determines where they fly.
+The ultimate goal of my parenting is to point my son toward a great God, so that his relationship with Him determines where they fly, when they fly, and how long they fly.